lunacookies/dotfiles-old/pandoctemplates/article/document.md

 Related Work
 ============

-\textsc{Our methodology builds} on existing work in virtual algorithms and metamorphic cryptography \cite{cite:0}.
+Our methodology builds on existing work in virtual algorithms and metamorphic cryptography \cite{cite:0}.
 Our design avoids this overhead.
 Harris
 \cite{cite:0,cite:1,cite:2} suggested a scheme for emulating ubiquitous archetypes, but did not fully realize the implications of the construction of vacuum tubes at the time \cite{cite:2}.
 Zhou motivated several probabilistic